Spectacular Sunsets Awaken Serene Sunrises

 Claiborne Landing Claiborne Landing Road

 Tucked between St. Michaels and Tilghman Island, Claiborne is a small former fishing village studded with historic homes that happens to be home to one of the very best places to soak in a sundown on the Chesapeake Bay.
-There’s a public boat landing, a sandy beach, and a wooden jetty, offering plenty of options for closing out the day with a vibrant sunset.
+There’s a public boat landing, a small sandy beach, and a wooden jetty, offering plenty of options for closing out the day with a vibrant sunset.

 McDaniel